Rotorua Museum

 The Rotorua Museum (Māori: Te Whare Taonga o Te Arawa) is a local museum and art gallery located in the Government Gardens near the centre of Rotorua, New Zealand.
 It is dedicated to art culture and heritage of Rotorua and wider New Zealand.
-Their collections include over 2,000 Māori taonga.
+Its collections include over 2,000 Māori taonga.

 The museum has been closed since 2016 because of damage from the Kaikōura earthquake.
 Due to its listing on Heritage New Zealand list of historic sites as a Category 1 Historic Place (appointed in 1985), the museum is undergoing strengthening and restoration.

 History

 Early history

 In the late 19th century, there was growing interest among tourists to visit and bathe in the thermal pools located near the Pink and White Terraces.
 As a result, in 1880, the government established Rotorua as a tourist resort.
 In 1886, the active volcano of Tarawera erupted, destoying a number of villages and the Pink and White Terraces.

 On 22 November 1880, Judge F.D.
 Fenton met with 47 Māori leaders to discuss a proposal supporting the creation of a township, resulting in Ngāti Whakaue gifting 50 acres of land along the southern area of Lake Rotorua.
 This area, formerly known as the Sanatorium Reserve, is today named the Government Gardens, and is the land that the Rotorua Museum stands on.
 The gift by Ngāti Whakaue was 'hei oranga mo nga iwi katoa o te Ao' – 'for the benefit of the people of the world.'